Hello everyone & welcome!

 INKS: come in waterproof and non-waterproof.
 Very fine pigments are used and good quality inks can provide glowing luminosity over white, which can be increased by adding layers when using waterproof varieties.
 Can be used with brushes, sponges etc. and also loaded into special fountain type pens for various thickness of line.
 Nibs need to be cleaned frequently.

-NOTE: Tony and I often begin by establishing an “underpainting” in acrylics and then finish in oils – giving us “the best of both mediums”.
+NOTE: I often begin by establishing an “underpainting” in acrylics and then finish in oils – giving “the best of both mediums”.
 Remember you can put oil over acrylic but it is not recommended the other way around because the oil can resist the water based paint over it and it can pull away rather than adhere.
 Most canvas boards and stretched canvasses are already undercoated in acrylic, so you may be painting oil over water based paint anyway.

 BEFORE WE GET INTO THE COMPLEXITY OF COLOUR MIXING, BE AWARE THAT WE HAVE 3 MAIN METHODS OF CONTRASTING IN A PAINTING:

 1. THE FIRST IS THE MOST EFFECTIVE – & THAT IS DARK AGAINST LIGHT, THE EXTREMES BEING BLACK & WHITE.